Harmonic analysis on certain spherical varieties: Introduction

 where the quadratic character $\chi_{Q_i}$ attached to $Q_i$ is defined as in \eqref{chiQi}, $\langle\cdot,\cdot\rangle:=\sum_{i=1}^3 \langle\cdot,\cdot\rangle_i,$ where $\langle\cdot,\cdot\rangle_i$ is the pairing attached to $Q_i,$ and $d\mu(y)$ is the measure defined in \S \ref{sec:Y}.
 Theorem \ref{Thm:main:intro} is restated and proved as Theorem \ref{Thm:main} below.

-The formula in Theorem \ref{Thm:main:intro} will be useful in applications of the Poisson summation formula on $Y.$ Moreover, it provides a precious example of a Fourier transform for a spherical variety that is not a Braverman-Kazhdan space.
+The formula in Theorem \ref{Thm:main:intro} will be useful in applications of the Poisson summation formula on $Y.$ Moreover, it provides a precious example of a Fourier transform for a spherical variety that is not the affine closure of a Braverman--Kazhdan space.
 Though intricate, we observe that the formula has a pleasing form.
 Na\"ively, one might expect the Fourier transform to take the form

 just like the traditional Fourier transform on a vector space.
 From a less na\"{i}ve perspective, since the Fourier transform is invariant under the product of the orthogonal groups attached to the $V_i$ \cite[Corollary 12.2]{Getz:Hsu}, one might expect an expression in terms of the invariant pairings $\langle \,,\, \rangle_i$ and the invariant polynomial $Q$.
 This is indeed the shape of the formula.
 It is instructive to compare this with the Fourier transform on the zero locus of a quadratic form given Corollary \ref{Cor:quad} below, generalizing earlier work in \cite{GurK,Kobayashi:Mano}.